ljdnielsen/pigeon_conservation/docs/notes/sample_origins.md

 At present I cannot trust him to do the smallest thing without watching that he does it properly, so that I might generally as well do it myself.

-Wallace growing reliance on Allen is exemplified by a paragraph from one of Wallace's notebooks.
-Here he recalls, when one afternoon at Simunjan, Allen allerted him of an orangutan sighted nearby:
+Wallace growing reliance on Allen (Charley or Charles) is exemplified by a paragraph from one of Wallace's notebooks.
+Here he recalls, when one afternoon at Simunjan, Borneo Allen allerted him of an orangutan (a mias) sighted nearby:

 >One afternoon I had just come home from an Entomologizing excursion & was preparing for a bathe when Charley rushed in, out of breath with